 The Joel Futterman/Alvin Fielder/Ike Levin Creative Music Trio

 They also made a studio record that will be released as a CD

-The Creative Collective featuring Kidd Jordan, Joel Futterman, William Parker, and Alvin Fielder will be playing at the New Orleans Jazz & Heritage Festival on May 2, 2013 at 1:25 at the WWOZ Jazz Tent.
+The Creative Collective featuring Kidd Jordan, Joel Futterman, William Parker, and Alvin Fielder played at the New Orleans Jazz & Heritage Festival on May 2nd at the WWOZ Jazz Tent.

-Also the Creative Collective will be at the Yellow Scarf, in Jackson Mississippi on May 3 at 9:00 PM.
+The Creative Collective played next at the Yellow Scarf, in Jackson Mississippi on May 3rd.

 On November 16, 2012 Joel appeared with Kidd Jordan, William Parker, and Alvin Fielder (Creative Collective) at the IV International Jazz Festival "SibJazzFest" in Novosibirsk, Siberia.

 The September 11, 2011 Guelph Jazz Festival performance by the quartet featuring saxophonist Kidd Jordan, pianist Joel Futterman, bassist William Parker, & drummer Alvin Fielder was recorded and is available now.
 To listen to a sample or order this CD, click on the cover image or HERE

 This is music of and for the ages.

 The great artists can evoke histories in moments, a few soulful gestures that anticipate things to come, or resolve what has gone before.
 The quartet performing this music engage history repeatedly, displaying encyclopedic knowledge in the service of intensive listening and interaction.

 Hearing it unfold is to witness the inexorability of history in motion.